MicrosoftDocs/win32/desktop-src/Intl/loading-a-win32-pe-resource-module.md

 ---
-Description: 'This topic describes how the application loads a Win32 PE resource module on either Windows Vista and later or on an earlier operating system.
-Calls are included for releasing the resource module.' ms.assetid: 'c9f126a7-315a-4856-80b3-aec02402a80e'
+Description: This topic describes how the application loads a Win32 PE resource module on either Windows Vista and later or on an earlier operating system.
+Calls are included for releasing the resource module. ms.assetid: c9f126a7-315a-4856-80b3-aec02402a80e
-title: Loading a Win32 PE Resource Module
+title: Loading a Win32 PE Resource Module ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Loading a Win32 PE Resource Module